davidcarlisle/ll/en/extra-02.md

 This page gives examples of several common errors.

 Each error example has some discussion about the form of the error message.

-It may be instructive to try the examples but also use the edit features to try to fix the documents and test the errors go.
+It may be instructive to try the examples but also use the edit features to try to fix the documents and test that you can resolve the errors.

 ## pdflatex not found